gvwilson/sdxpy/src/pack/index.md

 Our three variables don't have values yet—they're not either true or false.
 Instead,
-each one represent all the possible states a Boolean could be in.
+each one represents all the possible states a Boolean could be in.
 If we had asked `z3` to create one of its special integers, it would have given us something that initially encompassed all possible integer values.